Mounting Storage on Desktop or Laptop

 If you already know the path, skip to instructions for your operating system below.

 If you have cluster access, you can mount your home directory as a drive.
 You can figure out the path to your home directory by using

 cd ~to go to your home directory (on a Unix-like system, the ~ character is a shortcut to ‘my home directory’).
 Then type

 [jharvard@boslogin02 ~]$ pwd

 /n/home08/jharvardThe home08 is the part we need in this example in order to construct the full path to your home directory.
 Since all home directories are mounted from the same server, we don’t need to figure that part out.
 The path, therefore, that you will need for connecting is the combination of the server name, rcstore.rc.fas.harvard.edu. followed by the word

 homesto signify that it’s a home directory, the sub-folder your home directory resides in (home08 in this example), and your RC username.

 Mounting a LAB SHARE

-First, it’s important to note that not all lab shares are mountable.
-Also, cluster-only filesystems such as scratch (holyscratch01 or local scratch) are never mountable.
+First, it’s important to note that most lab shares are not mountable.
+Also, cluster-only filesystems such as scratch (holyscratch01, holyXXXX, or local scratch) are never mountable.
 If you need to transfer data to/from such shares, you can use an SFTP or SCP/Rsync, or use Globus for large external transfers.

 For Mac OSX